Shark Law Shark Law

 Drug possession charges in Cincinnati fall into one of two main categories: simple possession and possession with intent to distribute.

-• Simple possession is the possession of drugs for personal use.
+• Simple Possession: This refers to the possession of drugs for personal use.
 It is a criminal offense and carries serious penalties.

-• Possession with intent to distribute refers to the possession of drugs with the intent to sell, trade, or distribute them.
+• Possession with Intent to Distribute: This refers to the possession of drugs with the intent to sell, trade, or distribute them.
 It is a more serious crime and comes with harsher penalties.

 The penalties for drug possession in Ohio depend on the type of drug and the amount of the drug.
-The state classifies controlled substances into five different “schedules.”
-Schedule I drugs are the most dangerous and addictive, while Schedule V drugs are the least dangerous.
+The state classifies controlled substances into five different “schedules,” with Schedule I drugs being the most dangerous and addictive, while Schedule V drugs are the least dangerous.

 The drug schedules in Ohio are as follows: